 Some doctors are recommending using 200-500 IUs twice or three times a week for men who are concerned about testicular size or who want to preserve fertility while on testosterone replacement.
 Higher doses, such as 1,000 to 5,000 IUs twice a week, have been used but I believe that these higher doses could cause more estrogen and DHT-related side effects, and possibly desensitize the testicles for HCG in the long term.
 Some doctors check estradiol levels a month after this protocol is started to determine whether the use of the anastrozole (brand name: Arimidex), is needed to counteract any increases in estradiol levels.
 High estradiol can cause breast enlargement and water retention in men but it is important at the right blood levels to maintain bone, brain health and possibly sexual function.

-Dr Lipshultz in Houston did an interesting study in men usings gels or injections to see if every other day injections of HCG at 500 IU preserved their fertility while on TRT.
+Dr. Lipshultz in Houston did an interesting study in men using gels or injections to see if every other day injections of HCG at 500 IU preserved their fertility while on TRT.
 He found that most men did indeed remain fertile with good sperm quality and count.
 This study is attached to this post.

 Some doctors believe that stopping TRT for a few weeks in which only 2000- 3000 IU HCG weekly is used provides a good way to stimulate testicular function without having to use HCG continuously.
 I have not seen any data to support this approach in the long term.
 Others believe that cycling HCG on and off while maintaining TRT may prevent any desensitization of testicular Leydig cells to HCG.
 Again, no data or reports have been published on this approach.

 Many men have complained that their doctors do not know about HCG and how to use it (I do not blame doctors for being confused!).
 Some spend a lot of time trying to find doctors to feel comfortable prescribing it.
-One good way to find out what doctor in your area may be currently prescribing it is to call your local compounding pharmacies to ask them what doctors call them for their patients prescriptions.
-We can also help: http://www.excelmale.com/forms.php?do=form&fid=1&tabid=40
+One good way to find out what doctor in your area may be currently prescribing it is to call your local compounding pharmacies to ask them what doctors call them for their patients' prescriptions.

 After reading this information, you probably agree with me that using HCG requires a lot of discipline since you have to remember to inject it weekly in addition to your weekly or bi-weekly testosterone injection.
 But I know of many men who have that type of commitment since they do not want testicular size reduction.
 And many of us may just be fine with our reduced testicular size as long as testosterone is actually doing its job in improving our sex drive.
 And some lucky men do not get testicular atrophy at all on testosterone (those with large testicles to start with usually do not seem to complain about shrinkage as much as men starting with smaller testicular size before TRT).
 So it is a personal decision at the end!